Addictive Sins

 The answer to each question is the same: people who spend long hours drinking alcohol (using alcohol for recreation) and those who sample wine mixed with drugs (Isaiah 5:22).
 Since alcohol dissolves chemicals, it was often used as extra intoxicants from various herbs.
 Thus, while alcohol is the primary focus of this passage, it also applies to recreational drug use.

-• The bite of the serpent affects a person's circulatory system, widening capillaries near the skin while constricting blood flow to vital organs.
+- The serpent's bite affects a person's circulatory system, widening capillaries near the skin while constricting blood flow to vital organs.
 It might feel like it is warming you, but it is cooling your core temperature.

-• The bite of the adder affects the nervous system causing hallucinations, reducing reaction time, throwing off balance, and in extreme cases stopping the heart or other vital organs.
-Alcohol dissolves the fatty layer of insulation around the nerves causing signals to go to the wrong places.
+- The adder's bite affects the nervous system, causing hallucinations, reducing reaction time, throwing off balance, and, in extreme cases, stopping the heart or other vital organs.
+Alcohol dissolves the fatty layer of insulation around the nerves, causing signals to go to the wrong places.
 This is why drunks stagger (Isaiah 28:7-8).

 The numbing effects of alcohol causes the drinker to think he is tougher than he really is.
 He takes punches and doesn’t feel the full effect through his misfiring nerves.